lordmulder/Launch5j/README.md

 ![Launch5j](etc/img/logo.png)

-**Java JAR file wrapper for creating Windows native executables**
+**Java JAR file wrapper for creating Windows&trade; native executables**

 # Introduction

 **Launch5j** is a reimagination of “Launch4j”, *with full Unicode support*.
-This is a tool for wrapping Java applications distributed as JARs in lightweight Windows native executables.
+This is a tool for wrapping Java applications distributed as JARs in lightweight Windows&trade; native executables.
 The executable can be configured to search for a certain JRE version or use a bundled one.
 The wrapper also provides better user experience through an application icon, a native pre-JRE splash screen, and a Java download page in case the appropriate JRE cannot be found.

 # Usage